Scratch-net/sphinx/README.md

 # sphinx

+Experimental, do not use in production

-[Sphinx](http://webee.technion.ac.il/~hugo/sphinx.pdf) protocol implementation in Go
+[Sphinx](http://webee.technion.ac.il/~hugo/sphinx.pdf) protocol implementation in Go.